-Vietnamese taro and glutinous rice pudding is a favorite traditional Vietnamese traditional food which is cooked from taro, glutinous rice, coconut milk and tapioca starch.
+Vietnamese taro and glutinous rice pudding is a favorite traditional Vietnamese traditional food which is cooked from taro, glutinous rice, coconut milk, and tapioca starch.
 Similar to Vietnamese sticky rice pudding with black-eyed pea, this kind of sweet soup is a perfect mix of sticky, buttery, tender taro and sticky rice, and topped with the coconut milk sauce cooked from coconut milk, tapioca starch, and sugar.
 The dessert can be eaten hot or cold (without ice).

 11. Vietnamese mung bean pudding with aloe vera and seaweed (Chè đậu xanh nha đam phổ tai)

-The name Vietnamese mung bean pudding with aloe vera and seaweed reveals ingredients for this dessert.
-Sticky, buttery mung beans, crunchy seaweeds, and gelatinous, crunchy aloe vera blends wonderfully.
+The name of Vietnamese mung bean pudding with aloe vera and seaweed reveals ingredients for this dessert.
+Sticky, buttery mung beans, crunchy seaweeds, and gelatinous, crunchy aloe vera blend wonderfully.
 The sugar is used enough so that the dessert is not too sweet.
 Vietnamese people eat this dessert hot or cold with some ice.
 It can beat the heat, reduce tiredness, and cool you down.